 Lake Thun & Lake Brienz | Best 5 things to do in Interlaken Tour

 These turquoise lakes lie either side of Interlaken and provide a host of activities for tourists and locals to enjoy.
 On both Thun and Brienz you can enjoy a fine dining lake cruise, sipping at your wine whilst taking in the magnificent mountainous backdrop.
 Both lakes are also used by steamship ferries between Interlaken and their respective towns, providing a scenic and efficient mode of transport.
+Kayaking in Swiss lakes is the perfect way to explore Swiss natural beauty around Lake Brienz.
+Go for kayaking Interlaken to Giessbach falls.

 Read more about Lakes of Italy